-If the brake system warning light should illuminate while driving (with the parking brake released and with the ignition switch positioned in "ON"), it could be an indication of leaking of brake fluid or worn brake pads.
+If the light should illuminate while driving (with the parking brake released and with the ignition switch positioned in "ON"), it could be an indication of leaking of brake fluid or worn brake pads.
 If this occurs, immediately stop the vehicle at the nearest safe place and check the brake fluid level.
 If the fluid level is below the "MIN" mark in the reservoir, do not drive the vehicle.
 Have the vehicle towed to the nearest SUBARU dealer for repair.
+For details, refer to "Towing" \$\sigma 9-14\$.